Treatment of gonadotroph and other clinically nonfunctioning adenomas

 - Section Editor — Pituitary Disease; Male Reproductive Endocrinology

 - University of Pennsylvania School of Medicine

-Gonadotroph adenomas are the most common pituitary macroadenomas, comprising about 80 percent of clinically nonfunctioning adenomas.
+Gonadotroph adenomas are the most common pituitary macroadenomas, comprising approximately 80 percent of clinically nonfunctioning adenomas.
 These adenomas are difficult to identify because their secretory products usually do not cause a recognizable clinical syndrome and because they often secrete so inefficiently that serum concentrations of intact gonadotropins and their subunits are often only minimally abnormal or not abnormal at all.
 Consequently, they are typically not detected until they become sufficiently large to cause neurologic symptoms, most often impaired vision due to pressure on the optic chiasm.
-Clinically nonfunctioning or “silent” somatotroph and corticotroph adenomas are also being identified with increasing frequency.
+Clinically nonfunctioning or "silent" somatotroph and corticotroph adenomas are also being identified with increasing frequency.

 The treatment of gonadotroph and other clinically nonfunctioning adenomas will be reviewed here.
 Their clinical manifestations and diagnosis are discussed separately.
 (See "Clinical manifestations and diagnosis of gonadotroph and other clinically nonfunctioning pituitary adenomas".)

-Overview — Gonadotroph or other nonfunctioning macroadenomas are typically diagnosed when they become large enough to cause neurologic symptoms (eg, headaches, visual loss), a hormonal deficiency state, when an imaging study is performed for unrelated reasons, or less commonly, because of hormonal hypersecretion.
+Overview — Gonadotroph or other nonfunctioning macroadenomas are typically diagnosed when they become large enough to cause neurologic symptoms (eg, headaches, visual loss), a hormonal deficiency state, when an imaging study is performed for unrelated reasons, or, less commonly, because of hormonal hypersecretion.